Also known as Buyer, Grain Buyer, Grain Merchandiser, Grain Origination Specialist, Purchasing Agent, Tobacco Buyer

 Second, Grain Buyers moderately value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.

-Lastly, Grain Buyers moderately value Relationships.
-Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.
+Lastly, Grain Buyers moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.